HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 Thankfully, that's exactly what we see, particularly in third-party scripts where 90% of uncompressed scripts are less than 5kb in size.
 On the other hand, 49% of uncompressed first-party scripts are less than 5kb and 37% of uncompressed first-party scripts are over 10kb.
 So while we do see a lot of small uncompressed first-party scripts, there are still quite a few that would benefit from some compression.

 ## What do we use? {{WIP}}
+As we've increasingly used more JavaScript to power our sites and applications, there has also been an increasing demand for open-source libraries and frameworks to help with improving developer productivity and overall code maintainability.
+Sites that _don't_ wield one of these tools are definitely the minority on today's web—jQuery alone is found on nearly 85% of the mobile pages tracked by HTTP Archive.

+It's important that we think critically about the tools we use to build the web and what the trade-offs are, so it makes sense to look closely at what we see in use today.

+### Libraries
+HTTP Archive uses Wappalyzer to detect technologies in use on a given page.
+Wappalazyer tracks both JavaScript Libraries (think of these as a collection of snippets or helper functions to ease development, like jQuery) and JavaScript Frameworks (these are more likely scaffolding and provide templating and structure, like React).

+The popular libraries in use are largely unchanged from last year, with jQuery continuing to dominate usage and only one of the top 21 libraries falling out (lazy.js, replaced by DataTables).
+In fact, even the percentages of the top libraries has barely changed from last year.

+{{ table? showing rank, library, percentage and last years rank}}

+Last year, Houssein posited a few reasons for why jQuery's dominance continues:

+> WordPress, which is used in more than 30% of sites, includes jQuery by default.
+> Switching from jQuery to a newer client-side library can take time depending on how large an application is, and many sites may consist of jQuery in addition to newer client-side libraries.

+Both are very sound guesses, and it seems the situation hasn't changed much on either front.

+In fact, the dominance of jQuery is supported even further when you stop to consider that, of the top 10 libraries, 6 of them are either jQuery or require jQuery in order to be used (jQuery UI, jQuery Migrate, FancyBox, Lightbox and Slick).

+### Frameworks

 ## What's the Impact?
 We have a pretty good picture now of how much JavaScript we use, where it comes from and what we use it for.
-But while that's interesting enough on its own, the real kicker is the "so what?"
+While that's interesting enough on its own, the real kicker is the "so what?"
 What impact does all this script actually have on the experience of our pages?

 The first thing we should consider is what happens with all that JavaScript once its been downloaded.
 Downloading is only the first part of the JavaScript journey.
 The browser still has to parse all that script, compile it, and eventually execute it.
 While browsers are increasingly finding ways to offload